Sakkari edges Pegula, Sabalenka beats Jabeur at WTA Finals

 ”Nice to have here, for sure – and see me winning,” Sakkari said.

 Later on Day 1, Sabalenka came back to beat two-time Grand Slam runner-up Ons Jabeur 3-6, 7-6 (5), 7-5 after being two points from defeat.
-The No. 2-ranked Jabeur led 5-3 in the tiebreaker, but Sabalenka grabbed the next four points in a row to force a third set.
+Jabeur led 5-3 in the tiebreaker, but Sabalenka grabbed the next four points in a row to force a third set.

-”Don’t look at the score,” Sabalenka said she told herself. ”Just keep trying.”

-A resigned Jabeur, who meets Pegula on Wednesday in the round-robin format, said afterward: ”I missed my chances.”
+Pegula and Coco Gauff were slated to team up against Xu Yifan and Yang Zhaoxuan in doubles to close out Monday’s schedule.

 On Oct.
 23, in the final of the Guadalajara Open, Pegula beat Sakkari 6-2, 6-3 to claim the first WTA 1000 title of her career.